lanl/Decomposition-Algorithms-for-Scalable-Quantum-Annealing/README.md

 # Decomposition-Algorithms-for-Scalable-Quantum-Annealing
-Graph decomposition algorithms for MaxClique and Minimum Vertex Cover problems.
+Exact graph decomposition algorithms for MaxClique and Minimum Vertex Cover problems.
 The aim of this project is to create graph decomposition algorithms for specific problems, which generate sub-problems that are small enough to be able to be solved on modern quantum annealers.

 ```DBK``` in ```DBK.py``` performs graph decomposition for the Maximum Clique problem.